dkulsh/techwiddeep/content/english/blog/opinions/great-strength-great-weakness.md

 - Ability to manage time
 - Conscientiousness

 People who have these traits are generally excellent students and productive workers.
-However, they can also be difficult to live with.
+However, **they can also be difficult to live with**.

 Think about it!
 Those who demand much of themselves have high standards for those around them.